Eagle Creek Trail #440 (Mt. Hood)

-This trail begins at Eagle Creek Campground and ends at Wahtum Lake.
-From Eagle Creek Overlook (120’) the trail climbs gradually southeast following Eagle Creek.
+This trail begins at Eagle Creek Campground on the Columbia River Gorge National Scenic Area and ends at Wahtum Lake.
+From Eagle Creek Overlook (120’), the trail climbs gradually southeast following Eagle Creek.
 After 2 miles the trail reaches spectacular Punch Bowl Falls (500’), where water spills 100 feet into a blue-green pool set in a large grotto.
 The trail continues following Eagle Creek under heavy forest 1.6 miles to High Bridge (560’), which traverses the gorge 150 feet above the creek.
-From High Bridge the trail heads southeast 1.4 miles, enters the Mark O. Hatfield Wilderness, and continues 0.4 mile to the junction with Eagle Benson Trail #434.
+From High Bridge, the trail heads southeast 1.4 miles, enters the Mark O. Hatfield Wilderness, and continues 0.4 mile to the junction with Eagle Benson Trail #434.
 From the junction the trail climbs 0.8 mile to Tunnel Falls (1,240’), where the trail passes through a tunnel behind a shower of falling water.
 Continuing along Eagle Creek, the trail heads due south 1.6 miles to the junction with Eagle Tanner Trail #433 (1,560’).
-The trail leaves Eagle Creek at this junction and heads northeast.
-The trail climbs around a ridge above East Fork Eagle Creek after 2 miles and begins to turn south.
+The trail leaves Eagle Creek at this junction and heads northeast; it climbs around a ridge above East Fork Eagle Creek after 2 miles and begins to turn south.
 0.1 mile after turning south, the trail reaches the junction with Indian Springs Trail #435 (2,560’).
-Turn left (east) to stay on #440 and continue climbing 6 miles to the trails end at the junction with the Pacific Crest Trail #2000 near Wahtum Lake (3,800’).
+Turn left (east) to stay on #440 and continue climbing 6 miles to the trail’s end at the junction with the Pacific Crest Trail #2000 near Wahtum Lake (3,800’).
 Follow #2000 along the south shore of Wahtum Lake to reach the parking area near Wahtum Lake Campground.

 Link to Trail Description and Map (PDF File)